"Oh Sandy..." - A Different Perspective on Grease!

 Chang chang changitty chang sha-bop.
 That's the way it should be.

 Now a couple things about this, flying car excluded, there are a bunch of ridiculous things going on in this ending.

-2. The most messed up element about this whole ending is that Sandy didn't have to change herself at all, because Danny fell in love with the real Sandy on the beach at the beginning of the f****ing show!
-Sandy forcing herself to become a greaser chick for Danny is basically a 1950's version of getting breast implants to win back the affections of your man: unnecessary and confirms that the man your with, is a completely utter asshole.
+2. The most messed up element about this whole ending is that Sandy didn't have to change herself at all because Danny fell in love with the real Sandy on the beach at the beginning of the f****ing show!
+Sandy forcing herself to become a greaser chick for Danny is basically a 1950's version of getting breast implants to win back the affections of your man: unnecessary and confirms that the man you're with, is a complete utter asshole.

 And yet, this is one of the most popularly performed shows among high schools in the entire country.